 If you are not good at QA, don’t sweat.

 1. Break this big problem into smaller parts – identify the topics/parts in QA that you are “relatively” more comfortable with.
 Work a little more on these areas to build confidence.
 Start picking up more questions from those topics in AIRCATs – take your time but make them count.
 There is nothing like confidence to gain more confidence, and nothing like momentum to gain more momentum.
 Getting a start and movement is the toughest part.
 You don’t need to be great at QA overall.
 You just need to be above a threshold in enough number of topics.

-2. Almost every QA topic/AIRCAT has some questions which are based more on logic than on Math or some which can be solved easily using options.
+2. Pick out logic-based questions – Almost every QA topic/AIRCAT has some questions which are based more on logic than on Math or some which can be solved easily using options.
 Pick these out and try and get them right.

 Knowing what you are good at in QA, doing well on the logic-based QA questions, knowing that QA in CAT is likely to be far easier than L2, focusing on improving your L1 scores – these 4 steps will help you immensely.